PICTURES BY PETER GLANTZ.

 Lyon performs under the name mudboy on "what you would consider a noise

 circuit."
 He plays in lots of privately organized basement shows.
-"I play
+"I

 AS220 and places like that, but unless you're Wolf Eyes (a Michigan trio